 Artificial intelligence, deep learning, machine learning — whatever you’re doing, if you don’t understand it — learn it,” says Mark Cuban, the tech entrepreneur and reality TV star.
 “Otherwise you’re going to be a dinosaur within three years.”

-Rajnish Tripathi is the CEO of AITL and Executive Vice President of Aforeserve.com.
+Rajnish Tripathi is the CEO of AIPL and Executive Vice President of Aforeserve.com.
 He drives revenue and growth for ICT projects, repairs and services.
 He also nurtures key customer relationship for strategic accounts.
 He leads the new innovation technology business from ideation to commercialisation.